 Electrical assist bikes or power-assist bicycles have become increasingly popular in all areas of the world.
 You consistently see them on the roads, parks, and on mountain trails.
 However, as more people are purchasing them, the dangers around electric bikes increase as well.
-To ensure everyone is safe when electric bikes or ebikes are involved, the Canadian government has created some rules and regulation, however, many provinces have slightly different regulations which we will discuss in this post.
+To ensure everyone is safe when electric bikes or ebikes are involved, there are rules and regulations regarding ebikes.

-In Canada, the technical term for ebikes is “assist bicycles” or “power-assist bicycles” which is legally defined under the Canadian Federal Legislation.
-These type of ebikes do not include bikes with internal combustion engines like the traditional motorbike or moped.
+In Canada, the technical term for ebikes is called “assist bicycles” or “power-assist bicycles”.
+The ebikes do not include bikes with internal combustion engines like the traditional motorbike or moped.
 They fall under a different category and are subject to different laws.

-Click the provinces below to learn more about provincial regulations:
+Click the provinces below to learn more about these provincial regulations in detail: